Kofi-B-Nimo/HEALTH-excel/README.md

 ## Dataset used

 ## Key Analytical Questions Explored
-What is the ratio of active days to rest days?
+-What is the ratio of active days to rest days?

-Is there an upward trend in active days over the course of several months?
+-Is there an upward trend in active days over the course of several months?

-How does mood differ on active days versus rest days?
+-How does mood differ on active days versus rest days?

-Is there a positive correlation between steps taken and weight fluctuations?
+-Is there a positive correlation between steps taken and weight fluctuations?

-What is the relationship between sleep duration and reported mood?
+-What is the relationship between sleep duration and reported mood?

-Which mode of exercise burns the most calories on average?
+-Which mode of exercise burns the most calories on average?